Dominique Dunne: Murder and burial

 Dunne met John Thomas Sweeney, a sous-chef at the restaurant Ma Maison, at a party in 1981.
 After a few weeks of dating, they moved into a one-bedroom house together on Rangely Avenue in West Hollywood.
 The relationship quickly deteriorated due to Sweeney's jealousy and possessiveness.

 On October 30, 1982, Sweeney strangled Dunne outside of her home.
 She was transported to Cedars-Sinai Medical Center in Los Angeles, where she was placed on life support.
 She never regained consciousness.
 On November 4, her parents consented to have her removed from life support.
 At the request of her mother, Dunne's kidneys and heart were donated to transplant recipients.
 Her funeral was held on November 6 at the Church of the Good Shepherd in Beverly Hills.
 Her godfather, Martin Manulis, delivered the eulogy.
-She was buried in Westwood Village Memorial Park Cemetery.
+Dominique Dunne’s remains were cremated and subsequently intered in the lawn at Westwood Village Memorial Park Cemetery.